emaloney/MBDataEnvironment/README.md

 ### Evaluating Expressions

-Depending on the data you have and how you want to use it, the `MBExpression` class provides several methods to evaluate expressions according to one of the following *expression types*:
+Depending on the data you have in the variable space and how you need to use it, the `MBExpression` class provides several methods to evaluate expressions according to one of the following *expression types*:

 #### String Expressions